vuhasri/cigna-rn-code-challenge/README.md

    1. Match the design
       - A designer has provided a comp on how this app should look.
 Please see the `design.png` file.
         - To match the design you may need to use different fields that are returned from the OpenWeatherMap API.
 For example, the weather condition three digit code can be [mapped to the icons here](https://openweathermap.org/weather-conditions)
-      - Tailwindcss is installed and configured for you
+      - Tailwindcss is installed and configured for you.
+Open another terminal window and run `npm run tailwind-w`
    2. Provide correct the typing in the codebase.
       - Currently, `any` is used throughout the code.
 Replace `any` with proper types.
    3. Introduce `react-query` to the code.